Alfresco/alfresco-ng2-components/docs/release-notes/RelNote350.md

 Please report issues with this release in the [issue tracker](https://github.com/Alfresco/alfresco-ng2-components/issues/new).
 You can collaborate on this release or share feedback by using the discussion tools on [Gitter](http://gitter.im/Alfresco/alfresco-ng2-components).

-### Better accessibility
+### Improved accessibility

-Following the continuos improvement, we are adding some fixes and better experience to improve the accessibility of ADF based applications.
-Please refer to the list of issues below for further details on the enhancements/fixes.
+This release provides fixes for some accessibility issues and improves the overall accessibility of ADF based applications.
+Refer to the [list of issues](#issues-addressed) for details of the enhancements and fixes.

 ## Localisation